jfrost-mo/action-setup-artifactory/README.md

     api-key: ''

     # Authentication credentials check.
-    # Confirms that username and api=key are active and working.
+    # Confirms that username and api-key are active and working.
     # Default: false
-    creds-check: ''
+    check-creds: ''

 ```